mohammed-m-alhaj/mohammed-m-alhaj/README.md

 ## 📬 Open to Opportunities
 Looking for roles where I can **build, own, and improve production-grade AI systems**
-and collaborate with teams that value **impact, clarity, and real-world results**.
+with teams that value **impact, clarity, and real-world results**.

-If you’re building something meaningful with AI, I’d be happy to connect.
+If you’re building something meaningful with AI, I’d be happy to collaborate.

 ---